I Tried CBD Cream for My Pain: Here’s How It Worked

 What is CBD, really?

 CBD isn’t like the other main active ingredient of cannabis, THC (delta-9-tetrahydrocannabinol): It won’t get you high, although it may help calm the brain.
+(Here’s more on the differences between CBD and THC.)
 In 2018, the U.S. Food and Drug Administration approved the first-ever CBD medication, Epidiolex, for treating rare syndrome-related seizures in children.
 Ingested CBD has also shown promise in anxiety and insomnia, ulcerative colitis, Parkinson’s disease, chronic pain, and post-traumatic stress disorder (PTSD), among other mental and physical conditions.
 Applied to the skin, CBD creams and oils may also help relieve pain.
 In a 2019 study of 29 patients with peripheral neuropathy, published in the journal Current Pharmaceutical Biotechnology, researchers found CBD oil containing 250 milligrams of CBD per three ounces significantly reduced intense and sharp pain and cold and itchy sensations compared to a placebo.

 The human body can make its own cannabinoids, known as endocannabinoids, which act on cells throughout the central nervous system and are believed to help maintain an individual’s internal equilibrium in multiple ways.
 When CBD and other cannabinoids are taken systemically, meaning eaten or inhaled so the entire body is exposed to their effects, they also interact with these cells, according to a 2016 study published in the journal Biological Psychiatry.
 CBD is also readily absorbed through the skin.